-ISIS sends wounded from Mosul as battle looms
+ISIS sending wounded from Mosul as battle looms

 Story highlights

-- Iraqi military, Kurdish militia and other groups preparing for battle to retake Mosul
+- Iraqi military, Kurdish forces and other groups preparing for battle to retake Mosul

 - ISIS tells its wounded fighters they can leave for Raqqa, Syria, source says

-(CNN)ISIS is telling its wounded fighters inside Mosul, Iraq, that they can leave for the Syrian city of Raqqa, a source inside Mosul tells CNN.
+(CNN)ISIS is telling wounded fighters inside Mosul, its last bastion of power in Iraq, they can go to the terror group's power base in Syria as Iraqi forces and others prepare to retake the key Iraqi city, a source inside Mosul tells CNN.

-Mosul is the terror group's last bastion of power in Iraq.
-The Iraqi military, Kurdish Peshmerga and a Shiite paramilitary force are getting ready to retake the city from ISIS, a battle expected to take place in the air and on the ground.
+The Iraqi military, Kurdish Peshmerga and a Shiite paramilitary force are getting ready for a battle expected to take place in the air and on the ground.

 Some low-level prisoners of ISIS are being released, the source said.
 These would include those jailed for their beards, cigarettes or clothing offenses.
+Wounded ISIS fighters have been told to go to Raqqa, Syria, the group's de facto capital, the source said.

 The source inside Mosul said a tunnel network is growing, including one big enough for motorbikes, from the outskirts of the city to the nearby village of Hamdania.